We tested them in a real-world cloud stack to uncover which tool deserves a place in your monitoring arsenal (and why most teams need both).

 4. Integration Approach in Prometheus vs Grafana

 The integration in Prometheus and Grafana is straightforward: Prometheus collects the metrics.
 Grafana uses that data to build dashboards.
-This approach lets you have robust monitoring and visualization, like combining a precise sensor system with an intuitive control panel.
+This approach lets you achieve robust monitoring and visualization, such as combining a precise sensor system with an intuitive control panel.

 Verdict: Both work best when integrated—Prometheus for data collection and Grafana for displaying that data.